 Douglas began to encourage members to give out of recognition of what Jesus gave for us.
 For over six months he preached on how Jesus gave all.
 This created a deep sense of giving within their church and over the course of the last three years, the church has paid nearly $50,000 on their church debt with the Pacific Union Conference.
 They have also doubled their church budget.
 And, their membership attendance and involvement have more than doubled and their tithe has increased by 70 percent.

 Douglas also held more than six different stewardship programs in local churches, schools, and even a city hall.
-Before doing the stewardship program in his local churches, he had a one-on-one meeting with the conference treasurer to understand how all the tithe is spent in our local conference.
+Before doing the stewardship program in his local churches, he had a one-on-one meeting with the conference treasurer to understand how all the tithe is spent in his local conference.
 He then has been able to use that information to demonstrate to his churches what the monies are being used for, which he believes displayed a greater level of transparency and aided in the growth.